-The Change Capital** initiative will support organizations that are interested in deeply exploring and assessing their business models and capital structures with the Nonprofit Finance Fund (NFF) to build financial strength and adaptability.
+The Change Capital** initiative will support nonprofit primary care clinics and centers that are interested in deeply exploring and assessing their business models and capital structures with the Nonprofit Finance Fund (NFF) to build financial strength and adaptability.
 The Foundation will contract with NFF to consult with up to 15 organizations that are motivated and have the capacity to explore their business dynamics.

 Applications for this funding opportunity are accepted by invite only.

 Grant Deadline: Not accepting applications.
 This work is in progress.

 Have questions?
 Contact your Program Officer for more information.

 The Colorado Health Foundation is offering support through a two-pronged approach: